iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 ```

 In the code above, a constraint is defined in a for-loop with a counting condition to an unknown value `in` (as signals are always considered unknown).

-Compiling the code above would result in the same error: _"There are constraints depending on the value of the condition and it can be unknown during the constraint generation phase"_.

 For additional details, see [Control Flow](../control-flow).